danbetea/nst-experiments/README.md

 - practical: running times of various algorithms, optimization schemes, etc. on *normal/old hardware*
 - and abstract: how pleasant and usable the results are.

-I will use these two aspects as soft metrics throughout.
+I will use and *report* these two aspects as soft metrics throughout.

 **Idea, use case scenario, and some questions.** Suppose an artist, *owning normal or even past-its-prime hardware* (perhaps a 7 or 10 year-old Macbook Pro/Air, perhaps a 3-4 year-old PC), would like to add neural style transfer to their techniques.
 Is this possible given the contraints?
 Is this feasible?
 Can subjectively interesting results be achieved given enough time?
 Is the investment in learning neural networks and using a machine learning platform worth it despite the possible impracticality of the actual algorithms and uselessness of the results generated?
 That is, can transfer learning be achived at the human level and the techniques be useful somewhere else down the pipeline?
 (The last question obviously transcends whether the user is an artist.)
 Is is sustainable?
 (Is it environmentally sustainable?
 Is electricity pricing making this prohibitive to do at home?
 Is it resource intensive to the point one has to dedicate a computer solely to the task?)